-The master's programme has a solid curriculum that offers students ample opportunity to specialise and deepen their knowledge and skills.
-The students are thoroughly trained in research.
-There is a good alignment between the ILOs and the curriculum.
+The master's programme has a solid curriculum with a good alignment between it and the ILOs.
 Students are given information about a career outside the academic world, and sufficient attention is paid to the development of non-technical skills.
-The teaching forms used in the master's programme are in line with the level and content of the curriculum.
+The teaching forms used in the master's programme are in line with the level and the content of the curriculum.

 The quality of the teaching staff is good.
-The panel noticed a strong improvement in the percentage of staff that is UTQ qualified.
-The university has an adequate policy and good intensive training programmes for enhancing the didactic quality of the teaching.
+The panel noticed a strong improvement in the percentage of staff who are UTQ qualified.
+The university has an adequate policy and good intensive training programmes to enhance the didactic quality of the teaching.

 The programme director drafts an assessment plan annually at the programme level.
 In addition, a Course Unit Assessment Overview (CUAO) is available for each course.
-The programme uses different modes of assessment, such as written exams, assignments, oral exams, presentations, reports and research projects.
-The preferred assessment method gradually shifts towards ones more suited to assessing higher levels of knowledge and skills, reaching the level of independent creation during the research project.
+The programme uses different modes of assessment, such as multiple-choice and written exams, assignments, oral exams, presentations, reports and research projects.
+The preferred assessment method gradually shifts towards methods more suited to assessing higher levels of knowledge and skills, reaching the level of evaluation and creation during the research project.